 Our science curriculum aims to enthuse and intrigue the next generation of scientists and engineers.
 Children’s natural curiosity is fostered and enriched; we recognise the place science has in everyday life and its importance in terms of our world both now and in the future.
 Science gives children the opportunity to gain an increasing knowledge and understanding of their world as well as developing those skills essential to scientific enquiry.
 Children are encouraged to gain a healthy respect for living organisms, and the physical and Earth sciences around them.

-Science at Brough School gives children the opportunity to follow their own lines of inquiry and build on carefully sequenced lessons of learning throughout their time in school.
+Science at Brough School gives children the opportunity to follow carefully planned lines of inquiry and build on carefully sequenced lessons of learning throughout their time in school.
 Knowledge acquisition and the learning of scientific skills is progressive, ensuring a strong understanding based on prior learning.
-New learning in all areas, such as Animals Including Humans builds from this strong foundation of prior knowledge.
+New learning in all areas, such as Animals Including Humans, builds from this strong foundation of prior knowledge.

 Our science curriculum aims to bring in essential skills from other subjects such as art, where children are taught to make increasingly accurate observations using drawing and sketching skills.
 Science also allows for the application of mathematics skills across the curriculum as well as the development of different genres of writing, thus equipping children to be effective scientists with the necessary skills of observation, data analysis and the ability to plan, write and evaluate the investigation process.